Can a Dentist tell If You Smoke?

 Smoking cigarettes has been linked to many health issues.
 One of those is tooth decay.
 If you smoke, it might be time to stop.
 Here are some facts about smoking and your teeth.

 Tobacco contains chemicals which cause gum diseases and tooth decay.
-Teeth affected by tobacco use will eventually require treatment.
-Tobacco causes cavities and oral cancers.
+Teeth affected by tobacco use will eventually require treatment

 Is Smoking Bad for Your Teeth and Gums?